 the links below.)

-The first step is to create a Kubernetes Engine cluster to host your
+The first step is to create a GKE cluster to host your

 WordPress and MySQL application containers.
 The following command creates a